nethruster/ptemplate/README.md

 Note: To apply all of these changes you must rebuild the app.

+### If you're not hosting the app at the root of the server
+Go to `webpack.config.js` and change the `publicPath` key inside of the `output` part of the config

 ### Favicons
 You can replace them at `src/assets/icons/`.